top of page

 DSC03497

-The Institute conducts research trials and demonstrations with Kernza®, a variety of cover crops, food-grade small grainsindustrial hemp, and alternative crops such as mung beans, millet and buckwheat.
+The Institute conducts research trials with Kernza®, diverse cover crops, various food-grade small grainsindustrial hemp, and alternative crops such as mung beans, millet and buckwheat.

 Institute staff do market research on these artisan crops through the Fields Best Small Batch Grains retail business.
-Get some for yourself HERE or visit our booth at one of these local farmers markets: Fitchburg Center Farmers Market, Tosa Farmers Market, Whitewater Farmers Market, and Thiensville Farmers Market.
+Order some for yourself online HERE or at one of these local farmers markets: Saturday morning Tosa Farmers Market, Tuesday evening The Source Market at LarryVille Gardens, and Thursday afternoon Jackson Park Farmers Market.

 WI Cover Crop Data Network is a researcher-facilitated citizen science project designed to generate data from farmers who grow cover crops.
-Five years worth of results can be explored via this data map.
+Five years worth of results can be explored via this data map and decision-making tool.

 Research